jesse-rb/dom-util/README.md

-# dom-util
+# javascript-dom-util
-These are few utility functions to help make some vanilla Javascript code more concise
+These are a few utility functions to help make some vanilla Javascript code more concise

 ## function appendElement